nikolayg/nikgrozev-website/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

 > Each function declared within a functional component's scope must be memoized/cached with `useCallback`.
-> If it directly uses functions or other variables from the component scope
+> If it references functions or other variables from the component scope
 > it should list them in its depency list.